 Unlike Chrome and Firefox, Safari only stores cookies from websites you visit.
 Nevertheless, Safari lets you easily change these settings.
 Since the Windows version of Safari has been discontinued, our instructions will focus on the MacOS version.

-Access cookies: Click on the Safari menu in the upper-left corner and scroll down to “Preferences.”
-Alternatively, in the same menu, choose “Clear History,” and you can delete everything in one go, from a variety of time frames.
+Step 1: Click on the Safari menu in the upper-left corner and choose “Clear History,” to delete everything in one go, from a variety of time frames.
 If you would much prefer to have more control over what is deleted, choose the “Preferences” option.

-Juggling cookies: Safari’s options for limited filtering of cookies are limited.
-You can, however, ask websites not to track you (the Do Not Track feature, which unfortunately most websites ignore), or have Safari attempt to block cross-site tracking.
+Safari’s options for limited filtering of cookies are limited.
+You can, however, ask websites not to track you (the Do Not Track feature), or have Safari attempt to block cross-site tracking.

-Edge is Microsoft’s latest browser integrated into Windows 10, and is intended to replace Internet Explorer 11.
+Edge is Microsoft’s latest browser integrated into Windows 10.
 Here’s how to alter its cookie settings and wipe out any existing ones:

-Juggling cookies: When you scroll to the bottom of the current panel, you should see “Advanced Settings.”
-Click on the associated “View advanced settings” button to access a refreshed list of settings.
+To manage how Edge handles cookies, scroll to the bottom of the main settings menu.
+You should see “Advanced Settings.”
+Click on the associated “View advanced settings.”
 At the bottom, you’ll find the “Cookies” section with a drop-down menu.
-Your only options are to block all cookies, block only third-party cookies, or don’t block them at all (default).
+Your options are to block all cookies, block only third-party cookies, or don’t block them at all (default).

-Although the Opera browser is based on the same foundation used by Google Chrome, getting to the browser’s cookie jar doesn’t involve the same process.
-But note that this guide is based on the latest version, so this method may be different in earlier builds.
+Although the Opera browser is based on the same foundation used by Google Chrome, getting to the browser’s cookie options has a slightly different process.

-Accessing cookies: Click on red Opera logo in the top-left corner, which will present a drop-down menu.
-Select “Settings,” and a new “Settings” tab opens in the browser.
-Click on “Privacy & security” in the menu to the left, and scroll down to the “Cookies” section listed in the resulting settings.
+Step 3: Click on “Privacy & Security” in the menu to the left, and scroll down to the “Cookies” section listed in the resulting settings.

 Apps and plugins